Last Updated on April 24, 2022 by Kathryn Donangelo

 CAN I FREEZE THESE ENCHILADAS?

 These enchiladas are freezer-friendly!
-Place enchiladas in an freezer safe pan and cover tightly with plastic wrap and then cover with foil.
-You can keep these frozen from up to 2 month.
-Once ready to enjoy, thaw the enchiladas overnight in the refrigerator before baking.
-Bake accordingly to directions.
+Place enchiladas in a freezer-safe pan and cover tightly with plastic wrap and then cover with foil.
+You can keep these frozen for up to 2 months.

 CAN’T GET ENOUGH?